jawi-mnh48/jawifont/README.md

   - Glyph is for compatibility purposes.
   - In real life handwriting, ڬ was never used in old writing, and it is not used unless for stylistic choice in new writing or used by mistake by people who learnt Jawi using digital tools created in those time when ݢ is not accessible on keyboard, it should always be ݢ in actual writing.
   - ڬ is not formally recognized as a letter in Malay.
-- Add glyph for Jawi Tilde (~) at U+007E, known in Unicode as Tilde, used in Malay to denote elongated sound or act as subtitution marker.
+- Add glyph for Jawi Tilde (∽) at U+223D, known in Unicode as Reversed Tilde, used in Malay to denote elongated sound or act as subtitution marker.
-  - To ensure it still work as normal tilde outside of Jawi, only variant or joiner will be added instead of completely replacing the glyph.
-  - If there is Jawi letter before or after the tilde, Jawi tilde will be displayed.
-Otherwise, normal tilde will be displayed.
+  - Some people used Tilde at U+007E because of various reasons and that will not be changed, if people want to display Jawi tilde then they should change to U+223D.

 The different hamza variations will also be added for compatibility reasons, related works including: